wooster0/blockpaint/README.md

 ![image](https://user-images.githubusercontent.com/35064754/113147317-f287be80-9230-11eb-8754-564a9230aa35.png)

-To use:
+There is a prebuilt binary for x86_64-linux available [in the releases](https://github.com/wooster0/blockpaint/releases/tag/0.2.0) (find it in Assets).

+Alternatively:
 ```
 cargo install blockpaint
 blockpaint
 ```

-Alternatively, clone this repository and run `cargo run`.
+or clone this repository and run `cargo run`.

 <!--# Features